yafiabiyyu/docs/blog/05-02-2023-creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness/creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness.md

 ## Introduction

-Vyper, an open-source programming language created specifically for building smart contracts on the Ethereum blockchain.
+Vyper, an open-source programming language created specifically for building smart contracts on the Celo blockchain.
 Vyper aims to make it easier for developers to create smart contracts that are more secure and auditable.
 It is based on Python but has a simpler syntax and supports only a limited number of potentially risky Python features, such as dynamic typing, inheritance, and operator overloading.
 Vyper's main advantage is its focus on security, with features like strong typing, integer overflow protection, and gas cost estimation designed to prevent mistakes in smart contract development.
 Additionally, Vyper supports the ERC20, ERC721, and ERC777 smart contract standards.
-While still under active development, Vyper has gained popularity as a choice for developers seeking to build more secure and auditable smart contracts on the Ethereum blockchain.
+While still under active development, Vyper has gained popularity as a choice for developers seeking to build more secure and auditable smart contracts on the Celo blockchain.

 ## Prerequisites